Please wait while we adjust your cart

 3: Can you dedicate a space to your kiln?

 Kilns come in all sizes but even the smallest kiln will heat up the space around it.
 Unlike something like a refrigerator that doesn't very much affect the space around it, the heat from the kiln is not completely contained within.
-The heat radiating from the kiln causes the space around it to get hot as well, albeit nothing compared to the temperature within.
-You can definitely stand beside it with no issue but Imagine being inside a sauna room or standing directly beside a heater.
-The outer surface of the kiln will get hot and you'll definitely need to keep young children and pets away from the area while the kiln is firing and cooling too.
+The heat radiating from the kiln causes the space around it to get hot as well.
+You can still be in the vicinity of the kiln while it's firing but Imagine being inside a sauna room or standing directly beside a heater.
+The outer surface of the kiln will get hot and you'll definitely need to keep young children and pets away from the area while the kiln is firing and cooling.

 My longest firing program takes about 12 hours to hit top temperature.
-Once it hits the top temperature, the kiln turns off but it also takes a long while to cool down to a safe temperature for you to open the kiln.
-On this firing program, I usually give my kiln about 24 hours from start of firing till it's cool enough to open the kiln up to check my pieces.
+Once it hits the top temperature, the kiln turns off but it takes an equally long time to cool down.
+On this firing program, I usually give my kiln about 24 hours from start of firing till it's cool enough to open safely.

 4: Do you have time to maintain your kiln?

 Kilns need some simple maintenance to keep them running smoothly.
 Personally, I dust the thermocouple and elements after every cycle of firing (or so I aim to) and vacuum it.
 When I lagged behind on the cleaning, I noticed it took longer to fire my work.
 Sometimes it even has difficulty reaching the top temperature set.
-I did some troubleshooting online, did a brief cleaning and on the next firing everything went smoothly.
 Never underestimate a little TLC when it comes to your kiln!

 The inside of an electric kiln, the thermocouple and kiln elements